AbhinavOmprakash/notamaton/README.md

 # notamaton

-A tiny library to create finite state automata or finite state machines using a concise accumulator-driven syntax.
+A tiny library to create finite state automata or finite state machines using a concise data-driven syntax.

 The syntax is dead simple.
 I'll show you with an example